 It is best to avoid the summer months between June and September since it is too hot to enjoy touring the country (30°-42°C).
 Besides, don’t come during the Jewish holidays of Sukkot and Passover.
 During this period, Israelis are on vacation, the attractions are crowded, and the prices are much higher.

 Understanding the seasons in Israel

 Israel has a typical Mediterranean climate with long, hot, rainless summers and relatively short, mild, rainy winters.
-Almost all of the rain drops between Mid-December and Mid-March.
+Almost all of the rain occurs between Mid-December and Mid-March.
 This sharp contrast in rainfall also creates a sharp contrast of how the landscape looks in different seasons.
-After the winter kicks-off, the landscape becomes green and fresh, and visibility is clear on many days.
-As the winter progresses into early springת colorful wildflowers are dotting the land.
+After the winter kicks off, the landscape becomes green and fresh, and visibility is clear on many days.
+As the winter progresses into early springת colorful wildflowers dot the land.
 From April onwards, the landscape gradually becomes dry, and the fresh green turns into arid yellow.
 The ground becomes dusty, and visibility becomes poor.
-These conditions remain until November-December when the first rains start.
+These conditions remain until November-December, when the first rains start.
 If you want to enjoy Israel’s nature, come between December and April.
 If you plan to spend most of your time in the cities, it is best to aim for moderate temperatures and a small rain chance.
 The best months for this combination are October, November, April, and May.

 I am Erez Speiser.
 I live in the Galilee region in Israel.
 By education, I am a mechanical engineer.
 In 2018 I founded "Israel by Foot" to promote hiking tourism in Israel.
 Learn more in the About me Video.
 Do you want me to help you plan your hikes in Israel?
 Check out here.
 Or contact me email@example.com